Franaim/python-project/README.md

 1. Title Generation:

-- Users can generate artwork titles of varying lengths (between 1 and 3 words) using a custom algorithm that combines words and phrases from predefined lists.
+- Users can generate artwork titles of varying lengths (between 1 and 3 words) using a custom algorithm that combines nouns and adjectives from predefined lists.
 - Generated titles are displayed to the user along with the word count.

 ![Artwork Title Generating](https://iili.io/JJUAZQ4.jpg)